CISecurity/CSAT-Docs/docs/source/csat_pro_user_guide.md

 Getting Started
 ------------
 Information on setting up a CSAT Pro instance can be found in the [CIS CSAT Pro Deployment Guide](../CSAT%20Pro%20Deployment/).
-A default System Admin user is created during the installation process.
-The default username is “admin” and the default password is “@admin123”.
-You can use this default user to log in to CSAT Pro for the first time and to create other users.
-It is strongly recommended that you change the password for this default user immediately, as this user has full access to the tool and the password is publicly available.
+During installation, a default System Admin with the username “admin” was created.
+The password and other information (such as email address and name) for the default admin user was entered by the person who performed the installation of CSAT Pro.
+When logging into CSAT Pro for the first time, log in as this default admin user.
+Once logged in, additional users can be created.

 The Basics